 It’s truly a business expense for real professionals who need something this powerful on a regular basis.

-It’s the ONLY option on our list if you need to run regular diagnostics on heavy trucks or other commercial vehicles.
+This is the ONLY option on our list if you need to run regular diagnostics on heavy trucks or other commercial vehicles.

 Professional Grade Diagnostic Scan Tool Summary